 A green oasis within Dallas' concrete jungle, White Rock Lake offers a nine-mile hike and bike trail, fishing piers, baseball fields, bird watching areas and the White Rock Bath House Cultural Center.
 Winfrey Point has an excellent view of the lake and downtown Dallas; it's a popular picnic spot where you can kick back and watch the sailboats on the lake.
 Sunset Bay is the place to be for the best view of the sunset.
 Ducks and other waterfowl often congregate in the sheltered inlet where Dixon Branch Creek flows into the lake.
 There's also a picnic spot near the inlet that's shaded by tall pecan and cottonwood trees.

 Take a peek into the lives of Texans in the mid-1800s.
 The residents of the historical village work in the blacksmith shop, make candles, take care of the herb garden, and demonstrate early meat preservation techniques.
 Enjoy a stroll amid the wooded grounds as you view seven restored cabins that contain historical artifacts and informative signs.
 Kids will enjoy the Marine School, a one-room schoolhouse that makes modern schools look luxurious by comparison.

 Located in Ft.
 Worth, the West Texas Music Hall of Fame preserves the history of Texas music and tells the story of Texas' influence on music.

-Dallas' Old City Park is a living history museum portraying life in North Texas from 1840-1910.
+Dallas Heritage Village is a living history museum portraying life in North Texas from 1840-1910.

 The Brenham Heritage Museum houses permanent and temporary displays commemorating the history, art, and culture of the Brenham area.
 The main museum is currently under renovation so it is temporarily operating out of the Brenham Bus Depot.